2001-SUHEB/Crime-Hotspot-Detection--A-Predictive-Analytics-Project/README.md

 We would like to express our gratitude to the City of Chicago for providing the crime dataset through their open data portal, enabling this research and analysis.

 ---

-By contributing to this project, you are helping to make a positive impact on crime prevention and public safety.
-Let's join hands to build a safer future! 🚓🔒

-For any questions or inquiries, contact us at: crime.hotspot.project@example.com

-Last Updated: DD-MMM-YYYY